The Sting (The Office): Synopsis

-Andy Bernard (Ed Helms) starts a band after reading about how well one of his friends is doing in the music business.
-He manages to get Darryl Philbin (Craig Robinson) and Kevin Malone (Brian Baumgartner) to join him in writing a song, with Andy singing an anti-war song from the perspective of a little girl in falsetto.
+Andy Bernard starts a band after reading about how well one of his friends is doing in the music business.
+He manages to get Darryl Philbin and Kevin Malone to join him in writing a song, with Andy singing an anti-war song from the perspective of a little girl in falsetto.
 The song is poorly received by the rest of the office, specifically due to the “weird” notion of Andy singing in a little girl's point of view, and Andy returns to the drawing board.
 Seeing that Andy is dejected, Kevin and Darryl offer to stay and jam with him for a little extra time, and the trio come up with a lively song called "Bullfrog In Love".

 Production

 "The Sting" was directed by Randall Einhorn and written by Mindy Kaling, who also plays Kelly Kapoor in the show.
 It was the first episode to feature Timothy Olyphant in a guest appearance as Danny Cordray, a rival paper salesman.
 Olyphant would return for the season's Halloween special, "Costume Contest", and would appear in a deleted scene for Carell's penultimate episode, "Michael's Last Dundies".
 Olyphant enjoyed his stint on the show, later telling IGN that filming both "The Sting" and his scenes for other episodes was "a blast" and "a kick to do" because The Office is "such a fun show, the nature of the whole thing.
 The way they do it is just so fun and easy."

 The Season Seven DVD contains a number of deleted scenes from this episode.
 Notable cut scenes include Jim and Danny discussing Danny's success at selling his father's restaurant for a large amount of money, Michael expressing his delight at helping Jim and Dwight despite the fact that he is "an old man", Michael mistaking Danny for a male model, extended scenes of Andy's band, extra footage of Meredith flirting with Danny, Michael remembering that Danny was once a backpack model, and Danny saying that the only reason he will be working at Dunder Mifflin is because "they offered [him] a stupid amount of money".